Abhinavmehra2004/java-ccrm/README.md

 ### Importing Data

-The `test-data` directory contains sample CSV files.
+dummy CSV files are present in the test-data directory.
 To import them:

-1. Navigate to `4.
-File Utilities` in the main menu.
+1. Go to 4.
+File Utilities in the main menu.
-2. Select `1.
-Import Students from CSV`.
+2. Choose 1.
+Import Students from CSV.
-3. When prompted, enter the path: `test-data/students.csv`.
+3. When asked, type in: test-data/students.csv.
-4. Repeat for courses with `test-data/courses.csv`.
+4. Repeat the same for courses with test-data/courses.csv.

 ### Enabling Assertions

-To run the application with assertions enabled (a technical requirement), use the `-ea` flag:
+To run the application with assertions enabled (a technical requirement), use the flag -ea:

 ```bash
 java -ea -cp out edu.ccrm.cli.Main